Garage Organization Tips

 Take what you’re keeping and organize it so that related things are together.
 Sometimes, random parts or singular items are discovered in the garage.
 In this case, if you want to keep them, just store with the most similar category or in a visible place so you remember you have them.
 Then you’re ready for the next step in your garage organization project.
 Divide your garage into specific areas.
 Create a section for yard tools, another for kid’s toys and another for power tools.
 Create small piles of garden tools, sporting equipment, toys, holiday decorations, etc. You can even go so far as to sort those categories in to smaller piles (e.g. organize sporting equipment by specific sport).
 This will help you to become aware of the importance of each group of items and will ultimately help determine where they should go in the garage.

-Call We’re Organized for a Free Design Estimate
+Call We’re Organized for a Free In Home Design Estimate

 Now it is time to put everything you are keeping back in the garage.
 Organize everything in order of use and start to fill up your new cabinets and pegboard hooks.
 Think about valuable real estate when you are considering available space.
 Parking space and those shelves at eye level or within reach are valuable real estate.
 Less valuable real estate would be very high or low shelves and should be reserved for less frequently accessed items.
 Place toys and sporting items in one area that is away from dangerous items and at a level where the smallest members of the family can grab them easily.
 Utilize your hooks and brackets to keep all garden tools in one area and use small drawers or jars for nails, screws, and other small building materials.
 Keep all of your hand tools easily accessible on a pegboard above a work surface.
 Store all of your unused pots and planters upside down and on top of each other to make the best use of your space.
 Seasonal items not currently being used should be in an out-of-reach area and rotated into a more accessible area as the appropriate season comes around.

-With a garage storage system you can keep things not utilized regularly (i.e. coolers, seasonal items) higher on the wall or overhead.
+With a We're Organized garage storage system you can keep things not utilized regularly (i.e. coolers, seasonal items) higher on the wall or overhead.
 Store heavy items and toys low to the ground for easy and safe access.
-If bikes are parked where your car should be, rack them right on the wall.
+If bikes are parked where your car should be, rack them right on the wall next to your wall cabinets.

 Use A Variety Of Accessories